15.4 C

 $ find -type f -name “*.mp3” -exec rm -f {} \;

-Find command is useful for searching large arrays of specific filetypes and removing them at once.
-The above command searches your system for .mp3 files and deletes them without any prompt.
-You can add the interactive flag -i with the rm part for getting a prompt each time a deletion occurs.
+The find command is useful for searching large arrays of specific file types and removing them simultaneously.
+The above command searches your system for .mp3 files and deletes them without prompt.
+You can add the interactive flag -i with the rm part to get a prompt each time a deletion occurs.

 25. Find All Empty Files in The System